Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Applicant who received a refusal

-A refusal is not a dead end
+Refusal is not a dead end

 Other problems